pytroll/trollmoves/examples/end-to-end-test/README.md

 In a new terminal, create another test file to the Server input directory:

-    echo "African swallow" > /tmp/input_directory/test2.txt
+    echo "African swallow" > /tmp/server_input_directory/test2.txt

-This should show that the Mirror got a message.
+This should show that the Mirror got a message and re-published it.

 ## Start a Trollmoves Client